Bookmark this page so you can return and explore any of the 435+ senior focused cycling posts (Archive at bottom of page).

 5) Rest Is Training, Too

-• Take planned rest days so your body adapts.
+• Take planned rest days.

-• Good sleep and protein help recovery.
+• Good sleep + protein = better recovery.

 6) Add Gentle Intervals (When Ready)

-• Keep them conversational, not all-out.
+• Keep it conversational, not all-out.

 7) Fuel Like an Athlete (Because You Are One)

-• Eat mostly simple, recognizable foods—no need for perfection.
+• Eat mostly simple, recognizable foods.

-• Carbs before rides, protein after for recovery.
+• Carbs before rides, protein after.

 8) Borrow My Support Network